ZhankovVG/OLX/README.md

 ## About the project

 In this project, I tried to reproduce the OLX site.
 Implemented various transitions, category selection and product selection from the category.
 Implemented registration and adding a new ad.
-As well as a hidden phone number that you can see when you click on it and contact the seller.
+As well as a hidden phone number, which you can see by clicking on it and contacting the seller.
+I would ask you not to criticize much for the fact that the site is not highly optimized in the future I will try to fix it.
 ## Documentation

 Description of routes: